TuringMobile: A Turing Machine of Oblivious Mobile Robots with Limited Visibility and its Applications: Applications

 The exploration technique can be applied to several more complex problems.
 The first we describe is the \emph{Near-Gathering} problem, in which all robots in the plane must get in the same disk of a given radius $\varepsilon$ (without colliding) and remain there forever.
 It does not matter if the robots keep moving, as long as there is a disk of radius $\varepsilon$ that contains them all.

 It is clear that solving this problem from every initial configuration is not possible, and hence some restrictive assumptions have to be made.
-The usual assumption is that the initial visibility graph of the robots be connected~\cite{xFlPSW05,PaPV15}.
+The usual assumption is that the initial visibility graph of the robots be connected~\cite{xxFlPSW05,xPaPV15}.
 Here we make a different assumption: there are three robots that form a basic TuringMobile somewhere in the plane, and each robot not in the TuringMobile has distance at least $\varepsilon$ from all other robots.
 (Actually we could weaken this assumption much more, but this simple example is good enough to showcase our technique.)
+Also, in the existing literature on the Near-Gathering problem it is always assumed that the robots agree on at least one coordinate axis, but here we do not need this assumption.

-Say that all robots in the plane have a visibility radius of $V\gg\varepsilon$, and that the TuringMobile moves by $\mu\ll\epsilon$ at each step.
+Say that all robots in the plane have a visibility radius of $V\gg\varepsilon$, and that the TuringMobile moves by $\mu\ll\varepsilon$ at each step.
 The TuringMobile starts exploring the plane as above, and it stops in a rest position as soon as it finds a robot whose distance from the Commander is smaller than $V/2$ and greater than $\varepsilon$.
 On the other hand, if a robot is not part of the TuringMobile, it waits until it sees a TuringMobile in a rest position at distance smaller than $V/2$.
 When it does, it moves to a designated area $\mathcal A$ in the proximity of the Commander.
 Such an area has distance at least $3d$ from the Commander, so no confusion can arise in the identification of the members of the TuringMobile.
 If several robots are eligible to move to $\mathcal A$, only one at a time does so: note that the layout of the TuringMobile itself gives an implicit total order to the robots around it.
 Observe that the robots cannot form a second TuringMobile while they move to $\mathcal A$: in order to do so, two of them would have to move to $\mathcal A$ at the same time and get close enough to a third robot.
 Once they enter $\mathcal A$, the robots position themselves on a segment much shorter than $d$, so they cannot possibly be mistaken for a TuringMobile.